Rules and sanctions

 In addition to the above rules, these are extra rules that apply to our Minecrafters:

-- Advertisement of other servers is not allowed.
+- Advertising other services, games or servers is not allowed.

-- Inappropriate/sexual/explicit skins, usernames, capes, builds etc. is not allowed.
+- Inappropriate/sexual/explicit usernames, skins, builds and similar is not allowed.

 You have been kicked from #channel-name by operator-name (Spamming/flooding the channel.
 See scoutlink.net/rules)

 This means that an operator (also known as a moderator or ‘op’) has removed you from the channel for a specified reason.
 A kick is not permanent and you will be able to return to the channel.
 You should make sure you know what you did wrong before returning, and read the rules again or ask the operator who kicked you.

 If you continue to break the rules after being kicked, this will result in a channel ban.
 This is normally used alongside a kick at the same time.
 A ban prevents you from rejoining the channel for a specific length of time which will normally be stated in the kick message.
 A ban will give you time to think about your behaviour in the channel.

 * You were killed by operator-name ((Spamming/flooding multiple channels.
 See scoutlink.net/rules)) Closing link: your-nick [your-username@your-hostmask] (Killed (operator-name (Spamming/flooding multiple channels.
 See scoutlink,net/rules)))

 If you get a message like this, this means that the Operator has closed your connection to the network.
 Check the ‘kill’ message to find out why you have been disconnected.
 Kills are used for repeated rule-breaking after multiple warnings, or as a first sanction in exceptional situations.